acidanthera/NVMeFix/README.md

 NVMeFix requires at least Lilu 1.4.1 and at least 10.14 system version.
 It may be compatible with older systems, but has not been tested.

-It may be installed to `/Library/Extensions`, or injected by the bootloader.
+It may be installed to `/Library/Extensions` on 10.15 and earlier, or injected by the bootloader on all versions.

 Configuration
 -------------